mohit5189/DeliveryApp/README.md

 # Unit Testing Frameworks

 - Used Nimble/Quick for unit testing purpose
-- XCUITest not covered in this sample.
+- XCUITest not covered in this project.

 # Design Patterns